-Try for yourself what a wonderful combination pears and cheese are: this risotto is a chic, tasty and delicate dish, characterised by contrasting flavours.
-The stark and moldy taste of the gorgonzola blends well with the sweetness of the pears, and the creaminess of butter and Parmesan ties everything together.
+This risotto is a chic and delicate dish, characterised by contrasting flavours.
+The stark and moldy taste of the Gorgonzola Dolce blends well with the sweetness of the pears, and the creaminess of butter and Parmigiano ties everything together.

-This recipe originated in the Lombardia region, in the North of Italy, but it’s now well known throughout the whole peninsula.
+This recipe originated in Lombardia region, North of Italy, however it’s now well known throughout the whole peninsula.

 Serves: 4 | Preparation time: 15 mins | Cooking time: 20 mins